Free Research Preview. DrugChatter may produce inaccurate information.

 What is Lurbinectedin?

-Lurbinectedin has been shown to enhance immunotherapy response by:
+Lurbinectedin has been shown to enhance immunotherapy response in several ways:

 Clinical Trials and Results